 The camera allows zoom up to 8X that works well in the daylight.
 At 2x and 5x, the loss in detail doesn’t look significant; however, beyond that, it is not much promising.

 In video recording, Infinix Note 7 can record videos at 1080p with image stabilization.
-The result, as shown in our camera test, are significant.
+The result, as shown in our camera test YouTube video, is significant.
 With stabilization turned on, the videos are very stable and transition smoothly.
-Plus, the slow-motion videos recorded at 720p are also good using its advance AI; however, the slow-mo video quality isn’t on part with standard video.
+Plus, the slow-motion videos recorded at 720p are also good using its advance AI; however, the slow-mo video quality isn’t on par with standard video.

 Take a look at the Infinix Note 7 camera test video.